AP® English Language Score Calculator 2026

 3 26+/45 3+/6 3+/6 3+/6

-💡 Why Should I Use This AP English Language Score Calculator?
+💡 Why Use This AP English Language Score Calculator?

-• Instant feedback: See your predicted score in real-time as you grade practice essays and take mock exams.
+• Instant feedback: See your predicted score in real time as you grade practice essays and complete mock exams.

-• Goal setting: Identify exactly how many essay points you need to offset MCQ weaknesses (or vice versa).
+• Goal setting: You can estimate how many essay points you need to reach a target score band.

-Pro Tip: The essays are scored by human readers.
-Practice writing under timed conditions (40 minutes per essay) and have a teacher or tutor score your essays using the official rubric.
-This real feedback is invaluable.
+Pro Tip: Practice writing under timed conditions and score your essays with the official rubric.
+Timed feedback is the fastest route to improvement in AP Lang.

 ❓ Frequently Asked Questions